kjaymiller/kjaymiller.com/content/rewite-bujo-tasks.md

 ---
+category: Bullet Journaling
+date: 2020-08-12 07:11:00-07:00
+slug: rewriting-bujo-tasks
 title: The "Problem" with rewriting tasks in your Bullet Journal
-slug: rewriting-bujo-tasks
-category: Bullet Journaling
-date: 12 Aug 2020 07:11
 ---

 I was recently asked about the headache of re-writing things in my Bullet Journal.
 I have an interesting trick in fixing that.